-The head and shoulders is a topping pattern, signaling an uptrend is likely over and a downtrend is commencing.
-The pattern is created when the price rises (left shoulder), then dips, rises again to a new high (head), declines, and then rallies again but not as high as the previous rally (right shoulder).
+The head and shoulders is a topping pattern, signaling that an uptrend is likely over and a downtrend is commencing.
+The pattern is created when the price rises (left shoulder), then dips, then rises again to a new high (head), declines, then rallies again but not as high as the previous rally (right shoulder).

 Once a trade is made, a stop loss can be placed just above the right shoulder to limit.
-The total height of the formation—the top of the head minus the lowest low—can be used to establish a profit target as well.
+The total height of the formation, the top of the head minus the lowest low, can be used to establish a profit target as well.

 While the pattern can be used to enter short trades, it is also a warning to those that are long that a correction is likely coming.

 There is also an inverse head and shoulders pattern which occurs at market bottoms and is the same as the normal head and shoulders only flipped upside down.
 In the summer of 2012, this pattern appeared in the S&P 500 SPDR ETF (SPY ) and signaled a trend reversal [see also Free Report: How To Pick The Right ETF Every Time].